 Wrike is a great choice for project management.
 The platform is packed with useful features, such as built-in time tracking and document editing history.
 It also has a wide variety of services, from straight up standard project management for individuals and teams to a specialized service aimed at managing marketing or creative projects.

-Similar to Smartsheet, Wrike doesn't like to publish all of its pricing.
+Now here's the thing – Wrike doesn't like to publish all of its pricing.
 If you're interested in its higher priced enterprise offerings, you'll need to negotiate with Wrike's sales team directly.
 With that in mind, we'll do our best to detail what Wrike offers at its various pricing tiers, and share the prices we do know about.